andreabradpitto/ARP-assignment/README.md

 ## 📂 2 - Repository structure

-- [doc](doc) folder: contains the 2 versions of the assignment specifications
+- [doc](doc): folder containing the 2 versions of the assignment specifications

-- [src](src) folder: contains the source code of the assignment
+- [src](src): folder containing the source code of the assignment

 - [makefile](makefile): file used to automatically build or delete executables and log files.
 See [Make](https://en.wikipedia.org/wiki/Make_(software)) for further information